Drq13112/Desarrollo-de-un-sistema-de-cultivo-hidroponico-vertical-automatizado-y-remoto/README.md

 <br />
 <div align="center">

-  <h3 align="center">Development of an automated vertical and remote hydroponic automated and remote vertical</h3>
+  <h3 align="center">Development of a vertical hydroponic automated and remote crop</h3>

   <p align="center">
     Development of an automated vertical and remote hydroponic automated and remote vertical